cssmh/web-app/README.md

 ## Description

 The Blog Application is a modern web platform that allows users to create, manage, and interact with blog posts.
-Built using the React, it offers a seamless user experience for both readers and writers.
+Built using React, it offers a seamless user experience for both readers and writers.

 ## Features

 1. **User Authentication:**

-   - Users can register and log in securely.
+   - Users can register and log in securely to access personalized features.

 2. **Blog Post Management:**
    - CRUD operations for blog posts (Create, Read, Update, Delete).
    - Dashboard for users to manage their own posts.

 3. **Responsive User Interface:**
    - Mobile-friendly design with Tailwind CSS for styling.
    - Smooth navigation with React Router.

+4. **Commenting System:**
+   - All users, even without logging in, can leave comments on blog posts.
+   - Logged-in users’ names appear on comments, while non-logged-in users post as "Anonymous."

 5. **Additional Features:**
    - Search functionality to find specific posts.

 6. **Optimizations:**